nctu6/ollama/docs/development.md

 You can confirm with `write-host $env:VSCMD_ARG_TGT_ARCH`

 Follow the instructions at https://www.msys2.org/wiki/arm64/ to set up an arm64 msys2 environment.
-Ollama requires gcc and mingw32-make to compile, which is not currently available on Windows arm64, but a gcc compatibility adapter is available via `mingw-w64-clang-aarch64-gcc-compat`.
+Unieai requires gcc and mingw32-make to compile, which is not currently available on Windows arm64, but a gcc compatibility adapter is available via `mingw-w64-clang-aarch64-gcc-compat`.
 At a minimum you will need to install the following:

 ```
 pacman -S mingw-w64-clang-aarch64-clang mingw-w64-clang-aarch64-gcc-compat mingw-w64-clang-aarch64-make make
 ```

-You will need to ensure your PATH includes go, cmake, gcc and clang mingw32-make to build ollama from source. (typically `C:\msys64\clangarm64\bin\`)
+You will need to ensure your PATH includes go, cmake, gcc and clang mingw32-make to build unieai from source. (typically `C:\msys64\clangarm64\bin\`)